hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/toolcollection/toolcategorization.md

 ## Tool Paper Categorization

-We further categorized the identified papers into ten categories:
+We categorized the identified papers into ten categories.
+We describe the categories below and provide the number of papers in each category.

 <!-- ![](../img/tools_mind_map.PNG) -->
 [<img src="../img/tools_mind_map.svg" width="70%"/>](../img/tools_mind_map.svg)

-These categories include:

 1. Not Malware Detection - Android research irrelevant to malware detection, such as tools for testing, detecting bugs, documentation, code recommendation, etc.
-2. Generic Malware - Tools that detect malware by learning features from a large set of benign and malicious applications.
+2. Generic Malware - Tools that detect any type of malware by establishing similarity with a set of known malicious and benign applications (e.g., via machine learning, signature detection, etc.)
 3. Payload Specific - Tools that target a specific type of payload (e.g., info-leak, overlay phishing, privilege escalation)
 4. Condition Detection - Tools that focus on conditions that lead to the malicious payload
 5. Forced Execution - Tools that force app execution into the malicious path